howardabrams/mongrue/README.md

     $ node index.js

+But before you run it, you might want to edit the `config.js` file:

+    $ vi config.js

+This file contains the configuration values.
+Note the two most important ones that I tacked on to the end of that file:

+  * `clientKey`: If this is set (and I suggest you uncomment it), every client request must include a `x-mongrue-clientkey` HTTP header with a value that corresponds to that key.
+Just a wee bit of a safety check.

+  * `collectionNames`: This contains a list of the acceptable *collections* (that is MongoDB parlance for the REST concept of *resources*).
+For instance, `http://localhost:8888/unicorns` will work if this contains a `unicorns` property that is set to `1`.

-Yeah, that's it.
-Not only is it a simple program, it is intended that you'll want to modify it... *significantly*.
+REMEMBER: This project is really a *template project*.
+It is intended that you'll want to modify it... *significantly*.
+This is just a kick starter for your own creation.

-The code structure came from the [Node Beginner][4] website, so you may want to read that article.
+The code structure came from the [Node Beginner][4] website, so you may want to read that article before diving into the source.

 Using the Beast